 - Preheat oven to 425°F.

-- Turn the dough out onto a lightly floured work surface, and knead 14 times (no more no less!).
-Pat out dough using your fingers to 3/4" thickness.
-Use a 2" round cutter to cut out round biscuits.
-Gently rework scraps and re-cut.
-You can also pat dough out into a square and then cut into into 2" squares or any shape you wish.
+- Turn the dough out onto a lightly floured work surface, and knead it 14 times (no more no less!).
+Pat out the dough with your fingers to a 3/4" thick round or rectangle.

 - Transfer rounds to an ungreased baking sheet just touching each other.
-Brush biscuits with non-dairy milk or coconut cream.
+Brush biscuits with non-dairy milk or more coconut cream.

 - Bake the biscuits for 15-20 minutes until they puff up and are golden brown with a crusty top.

 - Biscuits are best eaten hot from the oven or the same day they are made.
 Store biscuits in a sealed bag or container at room temperature for up to 3 days.
 Warm them up in the oven, toaster oven or microwave before serving.

 - To make sweet biscuits or shortcakes add 2 tablespoons of sugar or a sweetener of your choice to the dough and sprinkle the tops with more sugar before baking them.

 - Add savory mix-ins such as vegan cheese, herbs, nuts or sweet mix-ins like fruit jam, fresh or frozen berries, apples, etc. to make vegan scones with this dough.